leekiereloo/leekiereloo.github.io/1000RejectionsAbout.md

 1000 Rejections helps you embrace rejection as a path to success.
 Track your asks, celebrate your rejections, and watch your courage grow.

-**The core insight:** If you're not getting rejected, you're not asking for enough.

----

-## How It Works

-1. **Log an Ask** — Record what you asked for
-2. **Track the Outcome** — Mark it as Rejected or Win
-3. **Reflect & Learn** — Capture insights from each rejection
-4. **Reach 1000** — Build resilience one "no" at a time

----

-## Features

-- 📊 Track your rejection progress
-- 🔥 Maintain daily asking streaks
-- 💭 Record reflections on rejections
-- 📁 Organize asks by category
-- ⏰ Set daily reminders
-- 📤 Export your data

----

 ## Version

 **Version:** 1.0.0

----

-## Developer

-**Anastasiia Bespalova**

 ---